Rosayxy/Rosayxy.github.io/_posts/2025-03-09-tpctf-author-writeup-ezdb.md

 The TablePage object's page_, lower_, upper_ pointers are all heap addresses.
 We can leak the heap base address here.

 ## exploit
-### convert to arbituary write
+### convert to arbitrary write
-We can convert a heap-arbituary-write primitive to an arbituary-write primitive by editing the upper_ pointer of a TablePage object at a higher heap address.
-We edit the upper_ pointer to an arbituary address plus some offset.
-Then we can call `TablePage::InsertRecord` function of that TablePage object to write the content to the arbituary address.
+We can convert a heap-arbitrary-write primitive to an arbitrary-write primitive by editing the upper_ pointer of a TablePage object at a higher heap address.
+We edit the upper_ pointer to an arbitrary address plus some offset.
+Then we can call `TablePage::InsertRecord` function of that TablePage object to write the content to the arbitrary address.

 ### FSOP
 Because it is glibc-2.35, we choose to write _IO_list_all to a heap address and construct a fake IO_file object at the address.